arahangua/blockchain-developer-bootcamp-final-project/README.md

 ### points to consider
 1. Assume continuous dataflow from users (e.g. smart watches)
 2. Assume credibility for 1) is already taken care of... (e.g. hardware oracle etc..)
-3. Using arbitrary discrete time window, chunk the dataflow
+3. Using arbitrary discrete time window, chunk the data
 4. For each chunk, compute a simple summary stat (e.g. correlation coef...)
 5. Concatenate meta data (e.g. timestamps) to 4)
 6. Store computed result from 5) to storage (local, IPFS...)